Skip to content

 R=VSVFIFR = \frac{V_S - V_F}{I_F}

 That's it.
-But the nuance is in the details:
+But the nuance is in the details, and those details matter more than you'd think:

 Worked Example: White LED on a 5 V Supply